-It's thus very likely that mail you've sent -- completely legitimate messages to your friends, co-workers, family, and others -- didn't get through because they are trying to reduce their own spam level, and your mail got caught up in their filters.
+It’s thus very likely that mail you’ve sent — completely legitimate messages to your friends, co-workers, family, and others — didn’t get through because they or their mail providers are trying to reduce their own spam level, and your mail got caught up in their filters.

 Getting Your Own Mail Through

 First, always use a proper subject line!
 Blank subject lines are a common spammer trick, so never leave it blank, since many spam filters assume blank-subject messages are more likely spam.
 Never use one-word subjects, another spammer trick, such as “hello”, “hi”, or similar.